cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 Events:      <none>
 ```

-So we can see that the `Pipeline` object is going to execute in order the tasks already existing in K8s cluster: `build-maven`, `build-kaniko` and `deploy-kubectl`.
-And for that we are setting as inputs and outputs the different `PipelineResources`
+We can see that the `Pipeline` object is going to execute in order the tasks already existing in K8s cluster: `build-maven`, `build-kaniko` and `deploy-kubectl`.
+And for that we are setting as inputs and outputs the different `PipelineResources`.

 But, we are using some resources expected in the cluster that are not created at pipeline definition, like `Secrets` for pushing into private Docker Registry (GCR in my case), `ServiceAccount`, `Roles` and `RoleBindings` to deploy in Kubernetes with the specific permissions.
 I am not focusing on doing this at this post, but you can read how to do it in my [original repo documentation](https://github.com/dcanadillas/petclinic-tekton/blob/master/README.md#configuration-requirements).